Sign in

 There are 2 ways to generate an XML file for upload:

-1. Manual data entry – Enter address data for a location one student record at a time.
-Manual data entry is recommended for school(s)/location(s) with less than 10 students, reporting unusual residential address circumstances and if users need to pin an address.
+1. Manual data entry – enter address data for a location one student record at a time.
+Manual data entry is recommended for school(s)/location(s):

 SchoolsHUB enables you to manage your data submission by manually entering the data or using the Data Upload functionality.
 The Data Upload functionality has two actions you can use: